level12/flask-webtest/README.rst

 In production, normally:

 1. Only one request being handled at a time within each thread;
-2. The Session being opened the first time you call ``db.session``;
+2. The Session being opened the first time ``db.session`` is called;
-3. Flask-SQLAlchemy closes the Session for you after request (more exactly, on application teardown).
+3. Flask-SQLAlchemy closes the Session after request (more exactly, on application teardown).

 Providing that, the application uses a new separate Session during each request.